-How to Become a Dental Assistant in TX
+How to Become a Dental Assistant in Texas

 Dental assistants perform clinical and administrative support functions within a dental office and are able to assume greater responsibilities with additional education and certifications.